 With our products, our focus on shelf stability ensures that we don’t have to use refrigeration which of course has issues again around energy usage and environmental damage.

 With our outlet, the QSR format a lot of our are servings is paper-based.
-With respect to our products itself, lots of our products come frozen from the base kitchen and only what’s used is cooked up or presented at the last minute.
+With respect to our products themselves, lots of our products come frozen from the base kitchen and only what’s used is cooked up or presented at the last minute.
 So because it’s frozen it does not get wasted.
 Of course, sometimes you cannot avoid it but it’s very negligible, very low compared to the sector as a whole.

 What is your favorite plant-based product?